Verifying LLM Inference to Detect Model Weight Exfiltration: Non-Exhaustive Taxonomy of Exfiltration Vectors

 \subsection{Operational Security Channel}

-An attacker may target auxiliary systems used for backup, logging, and operational continuity to retrieve archived model artifacts.
-A representative case is \textbf{backup key theft / restore abuse}: the attacker compromises a backup service account or intercepts restore credentials and retrieves stored checkpoints.
-The objective is to decrypt or restore weights from offsite storage.
+An attacker may target systems used for backup, logging, and operational continuity to retrieve archived model artifacts.
+For example, the attacker could compromise a backup service and make a copy of the weights, which would likely be encrypted, from there they only need to exfiltrate a small key to decrypt the backups from the main development server.
+As such, it is critical to protect not just the datacenter serving weights, but also servers storing auxiliary information, like backups, or key management.